1Password/scim-examples/docker/README.md

 At this point, you should set a DNS record routing the domain name to the IP address of the `op-scim` container.

 > [!IMPORTANT]
-> This domain name of this DNS record is used for your **SCIM Bridge URL**.
-For example, if the record name is `op-scim-bridge.example.com`, then your SCIM Bridge URL is `https://op-scim-bridge.example.com`.
+> The DNS record name is used for your **SCIM bridge URL**.
+For example, if the record name is `op-scim-bridge.example.com`, then your SCIM bridge URL is `https://op-scim-bridge.example.com`.

 ### Docker Compose